-- Document check TSS raises export declaration - Complete pre-movement requirements Roll on Roll off (RoRo) and creating a Pre-Boarding Notification (PBN) - Complete an import declaration Import declarations
+- Exporter raises a case on TSS and receives Excel Template to complete. - TSS Document check TSS clarifies information and raises an export declaration based on the data supplied by trader in the supplied excel form. - If required, trader completes an import declaration see Import declarations - Complete pre-movement requirements Roll on Roll off (RoRo) and creating a Pre-Boarding Notification (PBN)